Skip to main content

 Classifier Comparison

-NACCESS treats sulfur as apolar, while ProtOr and OONS treat it as polar.
-This affects polar/nonpolar SASA classification for CYS and MET residues.
+NACCESS treats S, Se, and P as apolar, while ProtOr, OONS, and CCD treat them as polar.
+This affects polar/nonpolar SASA partitioning for CYS, MET, MSE, SEC residues and nucleic acid backbones.

 Key Differences